 This list of the best Panama City Beach restaurants will make it easy for you to find the perfect spot when it's time to eat.

-Some of these spots are right on the beautiful beaches of what the locals call PCB, and most have outdoor seating and the best seafood around.
+Some of the best spots in what the locals call PCB are right on the beautiful beaches, and most have outdoor seating and the best seafood around.

 Find an outdoor deck, order a couple of frosty drinks, and soak up some Florida sunshine!